-Unrelated Business Taxable Income (UBTI), targets ordinary income-produced by businesses that are tax-exempt but doesn't qualify for one of the exceptions
+Unrelated Business Taxable Income (UBTI), targets ordinary income produced by businesses that are tax-exempt but don't qualify for one of the exceptions

 The ‘unrelated’ income necessitates a payment from the tax-exempt entity of Unrelated Business Income Tax (UBIT).

-Common examples of the generation of UBTI in IRAs occurs with private-equity & real estate based vehicles.
+Common examples of the generation of UBTI in IRAs occur with private-equity & real estate-based vehicles.
 Additionally, debt-financed investments; which are often part of the investment structure for these asset classes can generate Unrelated Debt-Financed Income (UDFI).
 UDFI is assessed on any income generated from the debt-leveraged portion of the asset.
 An example is a piece of real estate with a 50% equity + 50% debt ratio that will have half of its total income tagged for UDFI.
 This generation of UDFI results in UBTI, requiring a tax payment from the IRA.
 So that half of the investment gains will result in a tax payment from the IRA, diminishing the tax-advantaged returns.

 When related to real estate, UBIT is a tax on real estate activities that are not passive in nature.
 Rental income and capital gain income from the sale of real estate are exempt from UBIT.
 There is a special caveat to the capital gain exemption on the sale of real estate which does not allow it to apply when the real property was acquired with the intent to immediately sell it.